 Engineering talent is often difficult to find, and even trickier to retain.
-Even as engineering salaries range into the hundreds of thousands, the dramatic shortage of educated and reliable talent leaves many companies fighting for top iPhone app developers with perks that go far beyond Ping-Pong tables and free meals.
+Even as engineering salaries range into the hundreds of thousands, the dramatic shortage of educated and reliable talent leaves many companies fighting for top AI app developers with perks that go far beyond Ping-Pong tables and free meals.

 While most Americans struggle to make mortgage payments and earn a week off annually, coders and technologists at successful Silicon Valley startups enjoy flexibility, generous paid time off, maternity leave, and other attractive benefits.
 Paired with the rewarding nature of engineering work and the excitement of working on projects that impact the lives of smartphone users all over the world, it’s no wonder that the tech industry is growing like wildfire.
 So where are the coders?